gtxll8/Project2-Tournament-Results/README.md

  62 | Minty Sutton       |    0 |       3 |   5
  ```

-12. It supports more than one tournament, there is no need to delete players or matches after a tournament, only one function used: setNewTournament(), this will initialize a new id and a time stamp.
+12. It supports more than one tournament, there is no need to delete players or matches after a tournament, only one function used: setNewTournament(), this will initialize an incremental id.

 Requirements to test this project: